Moon Mission Using B-Plane Targeting

 Selecting Delta RA's Control Parameters

-1. Select Launch.Epoch - Use in the Control Parameters frame of the Delta RA dialog.
+1. Select the Use check box for Launch.Epoch in the Control Parameters panel when the Delta RA dialog box opens.

 2. Enter 1 min in the Perturbation field.